 / DO A DAY

-Do a Day is the best-selling book I wrote to share the philosophy I used to change my life and achieve all I hoped and still hope to achieve.
+Do a Day is the best-selling book Bryan wrote to share the philosophy he used to change his life and achieve all he hoped and still hopes to achieve.
 Learn what the approach is, how it can help with so many different situations and goals, and how to apply it to your life.
+You can get an introduction to the idea in the TEDx Talk Bryan did on Do a Day at TEDxBergenCommunityCollege.

 People don’t change.
 Lives do.
 Do a Day is how you can change your life.